tryscer/flock/Book/Flock-Music.md

 *(Splish splash\!
 I was having a bath\!)*

+- [ ] change greensboro to fredriquestburgue
-Scenic Greensboro rolls across the windows: the trimmed green lawns and rustic red stone of College Park.
-"Now, Alice, I'm responsible for you," says Barry.
+Scenic ==Greensboro rolls across the windows: the trimmed green lawns and rustic red stone of College Park.== "Now, Alice, I'm responsible for you," says Barry.
 If you listened to them, you couldn’t tell Cindy and Barry are siblings: Cindy kept her Alabama accent, but Barry lost his in favor of a moderately adequate impression of a big-city, North Carolina speech.
 "I assume you told your parents you would be riding with me?"
 ​        "Of course," I lie.
 "Mamma sends her regards".
 ​        “Much obliged.
 Now, there might be some rough customers at the Fair today, so you girls stick close to Tim and me,” he says.
 I’m thinking, “Boy, does he like to say 'Now' with such gravitas.”
 ​        "Oh," says Barry.
 "And, now, no talking to strangers".